gpunktschmitz/ripDVDtoXvid/README.md

   ripDVDtoXvid /media/DVDname
 ```

-or you may set it as default action when a DVD movie is inserted into your DVD drive [like i did](http://gpunktschmitz.de/linux-mint-ubuntu/689-bash-script-to-rip-a-dvd-to-xvid-auto-rip-when-insert-media-gnome)
+or you may set it as default action when a DVD movie is inserted into your DVD drive [like i did on gnome](http://gpunktschmitz.de/linux-mint-ubuntu/689-bash-script-to-rip-a-dvd-to-xvid-auto-rip-when-insert-media-gnome)